andrebianchessi/msc/thesis/chapters/03_literature_review/literature_review_4.md

 All the studies mentioned above had to go through a very computationally expensive process of generating labeled data and training the metamodels.

 [@Zhang2021-vj; @Zhang2022-jp] have studied PIMs, which can be trained without labeled data.
 These models make it possible to *bypass* the stage of training data generation.
-This led us to wonder if PIMs might be the ideal metamodels for MMGAs.
-However, we didn't find, in the literature, broad studies of this technique itself, i.e. studies in which many different problems with different complexities were analyzed.
+This led us to wonder if PIMs might be the ideal metamodels for metamodel-based-GAs.
+However, we didn't find, in the literature, broad studies of this technique itself, i.e. studies in which problems with different complexities were analyzed.